Our Tuscan shrimp recipe can give you a rich, decadent shrimp meal in 20 minutes.

 The original recipe calls for wholesome ingredients that provide you with all sorts of nutrients.
 There are healthy fats and plenty of protein in shrimp, fiber in spinach and tomatoes, carbs in pasta, and loads of other micronutrients in this dish.

-However, this dish also comes with several issues that need to be addressed:
+However, this dish also comes with several point that need to be addressed:

 - While pretty nutritious, it is typically high in saturated fats.
-Our bodies need fats, but saturated fats promote bad cholesterol build-up.
+Our bodies need fats, but overconsumption of saturated fats promotes an increase in cholesterol build-up.
 Hence, these should be consumed with caution.

-- Typically high in fat, it can also be high in calories.
+- Typically when a dish is high in fat, it high in calories since fat contributes more calories per kilogram compared to protein and carbs.
 As recommended by experts, we should keep our daily calories within a certain limit.

 - The same can be said for sodium.
 Salty foods taste good, but overconsumption can lead to several health problems.

 To keep all of these within their acceptable ranges, we tried to efficiently use milk, cream, and salt-loaded ingredients.
 At the same time, we tried to manage the portion size.
 We were aiming for something healthy, yet did not want it to fall short on flavor.

 The result is this Tuscan shrimp recipe, with around 500 calories, 6.6 g saturated fats, and 590 mg sodium.
 You can learn more about these numbers in our healthy eating guidelines.

 For our Tuscan shrimp recipe, you’ll need shrimp, a pasta you like, butter, cream, milk, tomatoes, spinach, parmesan cheese, and a few seasonings: